 - Send sleep signals.
 As adults, we all have routines that we do prior to bed; brush our teeth, put on pajamas, read, etc. So it’s also important to have a consistent routine for your toddlers prior to them going to sleep as well.
 In addition to a bedtime routine, you should also have a mini nap routine (about 5 minutes) where you signal to your toddler that it’s almost nap time.
 This could be something as simple as closing the blinds, changing a diaper and reading a couple of stories.

-- Keep him in the dark.
-An earlier sunrise may wake your little one up sooner than he would like.
-Use room-darkening shades, curtains or blinds to keep the sunshine out while he sleeps.
+- Keep them in the dark.
+An earlier sunrise may wake your little one up sooner than they would like.
+Use room-darkening shades, curtains or blinds to keep the sunshine out while they sleep.

 - Respond to early risers.
-If your child keeps waking early, try to get him to understand that it’s too early to start the day.
-Encourage him to go back to sleep or to stay in bed doing a quiet activity.
+If your child keeps waking early, try to explain that it’s too early to start the day.
+Encourage them to go back to sleep or to stay in bed doing a quiet activity.

 - See the light.
 Expose your child to plenty of light, especially in the morning, to help their internal clock adjust to the new time.

 - Play and stay active during the day.
 Keep your toddler active during the day.
-He’ll burn energy and may fall asleep more easily at the new bedtime.
+They’ll burn energy and may fall asleep more easily at the new bedtime.

 Quick fact: Toddlers between ages 1 and 3 generally require 12-14 hours of sleep a day, including nighttime sleep and naps.